IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step06.md

 ```
 By default, sorting is performed based on all characters in the line.

-One last pipe example: we want to count the number of gene, cds, etc present in the `SAOUHSC.bed`.
-First we cut the column that contains these informations (the 4th one), we then extract the first part before the `-`, next we sort the entries, and last we print the number of each redundant entry:
+As a final example of using pipes, let's count the occurrences of genomic elements (gene, CDS...) in the `SAOUHSC.bed` file.
+First, we extract the 4th column, containing this information.
+Next, we isolate the prefix before the hyphen (-) using cut, proceed to sort then finally display the number of occurences of each entry.

 ```
 cut -f 4 SAOUHSC.bed | cut -d "-" -f 1 | sort | uniq -c
 ```
-You could proceed the pipeline step by step, viewing the intermediate results with the `head` command:
+To help understand the process you can use the following instructions that display the first lines produced by each intermediate step.

 ```
 cut -f 4 SAOUHSC.bed | head
 cut -f 4 SAOUHSC.bed | cut -d "-" -f 1 | head